iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/FISTA Made Simple Part II.md

 $$

 Because $\beta_0 = \alpha_0 = 1$, the base case holds.
-For all $k \ge 1$, we consider the convergence claim and it has
+For all $k \ge 1$, we consider the convergence claim, and it has

 $$
 \begin{aligned}